Lo-str/js-quest/README.md

   ================  THE LABORATORIUM  ================

-    Create a small app to track books you’ve read or want to read (If you are not into books, feel free to change it to movies, etc).
+    Create a small app to track books you’ve read or want to read.
 Use prompt and alert to simulate the menu.

     You will:
     · Use objects to represent books